Royal Gramma 101: Care, Size, Diet & All | Updated 2026 |

 Different Feeding Methods

-A few different methods can be used to feed Royal Grammas.
-They can be fed live, frozen, or flake/pellet food.
+Several different methods can be used to feed Royal Grammas.
+They can be fed live, frozen, or pellet foods.
 It is essential to offer them various foods to ensure they are getting all the nutrients they need.
-You can feed them by hand or use a fish feeder.
+You can feed them by hand or use an automatic fish feeder.

-Feeding them with the hand is an excellent way to build trust and bond with your fish.
-But getting them to eat from your hand can be challenging if they are not used to it.
+Feeding them by hand is an excellent way to build trust and bond with your fish.
+Getting them to eat from your hand can be challenging if they are not used to it.
+Start by holding food near their hiding spot and wait for them to approach.

-Another option is using a fish feeder, an automatic or manual feeder.
-This is an excellent way to ensure they get fed regularly without having to do it yourself.
+Another option is using a fish feeder, either automatic or manual.
+This is an excellent way to ensure they get fed regularly when you are away.
+However, observe your fish to ensure they are eating and not being outcompeted by more aggressive tank mates.

 Royal Gramma: Behavior And Temperament

 The Royal Gramma is a peaceful fish typically found in small groups in the wild.
-They will form harems with one male and several females.
+They form harems with one male and several females.
+In captivity, they can be kept in pairs or alone.
+They are generally not aggressive toward other fish species.

 Royal Gramma Behavior and Temperament